 A personal encounter with the beauty of Rome in its classical and Christian monuments is of inestimable worth.
 The experience of walking through the catacombs or of seeing some of the most famous pagan and Christian art of Western civilization in the Vatican Museums will not soon be forgotten.
 Through precious meetings in the Eternal City with fellow scholars, clergy, Vatican officials, and AMU alumni, students will come to see first-hand the enduring importance of Latin not only as a means of accessing past monuments but even of engaging present circumstances.
 Moreover, this course is an exciting opportunity to advance in the major or minor in Classics, and it provides a marvelous complement to courses in Theology, Philosophy, History, and related fields.

-Dr. Andrew Dinan and Dr. Joseph Yarbrough are once again delighted to lead students through an exploration of the City of Rome in conjunction with the study of Latin, its ancient and Catholic language.
-Dr. Dinan has taught at Ave Maria University for 9 years since completing his Ph.D. at the Catholic University of America, and he currently serves as Chair of the Department of Classics & Early Christian Literature.
-His research has largely been devoted to the classical heritage of the early Fathers of the Church.
-Dr. Yarbrough has taught at AMU for five years since completing his Ph.D. at Cornell University.
+Dr. Joseph Yarbrough is once again delighted to lead students through an exploration of the City of Rome in conjunction with the study of Latin, its ancient and Catholic language.
+He has taught at AMU for six years since completing his Ph.D. at Cornell University.
 His first stay in Rome, when he studied with Reginald Foster, a Latin secretary in the service of the Vatican, has been an inspiration to share with his own students the excitement of a personal encounter with Rome’s monumental history.

 The Virtual Classroom